shantguedekelian/Spotify-Project/README.md

 ## Overview:

 Made a Plotly Dashboard that allows user to explore songs by vibes as well as genres.
+Most apps that explore music only allow genres or vibes, but what if you could use both to get a better sense of songs that you would like?
+In my app users can choose both the genre and vibe selectors to look at songs they might add next to their playlists!
+My app has two pages, one is used to discover songs by vibe and genre, and the other is a recommender system that allows you to input a song name and artist name and recommends you similar songs.

 ## Dataset Overview